Lease management plays a critical role in how organizations control costs, stay compliant, and make informed real estate decisions.

 Lease management requires close attention to renewal options, termination rights, rent escalations, and notice periods.
 Relying on manual reminders or calendar entries increases the risk of missed deadlines, which can lead to unfavorable renewals, unexpected costs, or lost negotiation leverage.

-Automated alerts and milestone tracking are key to staying ahead of critical lease events.
+Automated alerts and milestone tracking are essential to staying ahead of critical lease events.
+When systems proactively surface upcoming obligations and decision points, teams can move from reactive responses to strategic planning.

 3. Inaccurate Lease Abstraction